-Building a startup on the side while having a full time job - Interview with Matt Kandler, founder o
+Building a startup on the side while having a full time job - Matt Kandler, founder of Happy feed

 Matt Kandler is the founder of HappyFeed, a iPhone app to help you practice gratitude and become a happier person.
 Matt has been building HappyFeed for the past 4 years while freelancing as a software developer.
 Let's find out his story.

 I’m currently working as a freelance software developer and living in Brooklyn, NY.
 Over the past few years, I’ve built dozens of websites and apps for clients ranging from larger companies like Casper and Spotify to small startups and brands.

 Before New York, I lived in the San Francisco Bay and attended Stanford for my master’s degree in mechanical engineering with a focus on design.
 I think my background in engineering and design impacts how I approach products - striving to keep things simple and efficient while addressing a clear user need.